noahlaux/tagimator/readme.md

 * Dead simple setup, include a javascript file, execute one command and BAM!
 * Minified version comes build in with advanced features like easing
 * Uses GPU accelerated transitions where possible for great perfomance across platforms (Mobile too!)
-* Download or build your own custom transision based on [jQuery UI effects plugins](http://jqueryui.com/demos/effect/) standard
+* Download or build your own custom transision based on [jQuery UI effects plugins](http://jqueryui.com/demos/effect/) standard.
+The current available fx options are provided with the project for your convinience.

+* Uses standard 'data' attributes, so no messy warnings in your IDE
 * Oh did I mention it works splendid in all browsers you throw at it ???

 ## Quick start